sunkyOh/sunkyOh/README.md

 ## Hi there 👋

 My name is Sunkyo Oh.
 I'm currently an undergraduate student at The University of Texas at El Paso.
-I'm majoring in Computer Science.
 I'm an aspiring software engineer, and would love to work on projects to apply what I have learned in my classes.
 <!--
 **sunkyOh/sunkyOh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.